Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: System Model

 The primary function of the transmitter is to extract multimodal semantic features from the target image signal, encompassing both image and text features.
 We denote the input signal as an image $S\in\mathbb{R}^{h\times w\times3}$, where $h$ represents the pixel height, $w$ indicates the pixel width, and 3 corresponds to the number of RGB color channels.
 Initially, the transmitter employs CNN and CLIP models to extract the semantic features of the image and text.
 Subsequently, these features are transferred to the multimodal semantic fusion module.

+In our proposed semantic communication system, the semantic encoder at the transmitter is responsible for extracting the input image data into multi-modal semantic feature signals and mapping them into a dimensional representation space as $X = E_{\Theta}^{d_M}(S),$ where $S$ is the input raw image data, $X$ is the extracted multi-modal semantic representation. $E_{\Theta}(\cdot)$ represents the semantic encoder with a parameter $\Theta$, and $d_{M}$ denotes the dimension of the multimodal feature which can be summarized into three parts: image feature extraction module, text feature extraction module and fusion module.

 In the image feature extraction module, we utilize a CNN architecture to perform this task.
 The multilayered structure of the CNN enables the progressive extraction of features, transitioning from low-level to high-level representations.
 In addition, the integration of pooling layers and non-linear activation functions within the CNN further enhances the abstraction and representation of features.
-As a result, the CNN architecture is chosen for its efficacy in extracting image features and its capacity to accurately represent the semantic content of images \cite{AlexNet,China}.
-The process of extracting image features from a target image utilizing CNN can be articulated as follows: $ \mathcal{F}_{Image} = CNN(S), $ where $\mathcal{F}_{Image} \in \mathbb{R}^{d_I}$ represents the features extracted from the image and $d_I$ denotes the dimensionality of these image features.
+As a result, the CNN architecture is chosen for its efficacy in extracting image features and its capacity to accurately represent the semantic content of images \cite{AlexNet}.
+The process of extracting image features from a target image utilizing CNN can be articulated as $ \mathcal{F}_{Image} = \Psi_{\eta_I}^{d_I}(S), $ where $\mathcal{F}_{Image} \in \mathbb{R}^{d_I}$ represents the features extracted from the image, $d_I$ denotes the dimensionality of these image features and $\Psi_{\eta_I}(\cdot)$ represents the image feature extraction function based on the CNN architecture.

 In the text feature extraction module, we employ the CLIP model to generate corresponding prompts as text features from the input images.
 The CLIP model, which has been pre-trained on a large-scale dataset of image-text pairs, demonstrates an efficient capacity to comprehend image content and produce relevant textual descriptions \cite{CLIP}.
 The multimodal learning capabilities of CLIP enable it to establish semantic connections between images and text, thereby facilitating the generation of accurate text features.
 This methodology not only captures the visual information inherent in an image but also transforms it into a semantically rich textual representation, which is advantageous for the subsequent integration of multimodal semantics \cite{CLIPI2T}.
-The procedure for extracting textual features from a target image utilizing the CLIP model can be articulated as follows: $ \mathcal{F}_{Text}=CLIP(S), $ where $\mathcal{F}_{Text} \in \mathbb{R}^{d_T}$ represents the prompts extracted from the image and $d_T$ denotes the dimensionality of the text features.